cryslith/kataomoi/protocol.md

   will be the user's public key for wrapping all client-to-client messages.

+## keepalive

+Sent by the client periodically to keep the connection alive; has no fields other than "type".
+Upon receiving this message, the server will send a keepalive message in reply.

 ### quit

 Sent by the client when they wish to leave the server; has no fields